grafana/tutorials/content/tutorials/build-a-streaming-data-source-plugin.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Anatomy of a backend plugin" >}}

 As you may notice till this moment we did the same steps described in [build a backend datasource plugin tutorial](https://grafana.com/tutorials/build-a-data-source-backend-plugin/).
-At this point you should be familiar with its structure and a way how data querying and health check capabilities could be implemented.
+At this point you should be familiar with backend plugin structure and a way how data querying and health check capabilities could be implemented.
 Let's make the next step and discuss how datasource plugin can handle data streaming.

 {{< /tutorials/step >}}
 {{< tutorials/step title="Add streaming capabilities" >}}